-Crashes as a result of driver distraction can lead to serious life threatening injuries, as well as deaths.
-This can include hospitalisation, rehabilitation and in some cases a life time of care.
+Crashes as a result of driver distraction can lead to deaths, as well as serious life threatening injuries.
+These can include hospitalisation, rehabilitation and sometimes a lifetime of care.

-- Manual – taking your hands off the wheel or feet off the pedals.
+- Physical – taking your hands off the steering wheel or eyes off the road.

-- Cognitive – taking your mind off driving.
+- Cognitive – taking your mind off driving by thinking of more than one thing at once.

 Using a Mobile/smartphone whilst driving is one of the highest causes (inside the vehicle) of driver distraction crashes especially within the 20-39 age group.